What is a fever of unknown origin?

 This is a fever of 101°F (or 38.3°C) or higher that lasts for more than three weeks without a clear reason.

 What causes it?

-Contact you've had with animals or sick people
+Contact you've had with sick people or animals

-Your doctor will test your blood and urine and order a chest x-ray.
-Your doctor may also order some other basic imaging to look at your abdomen, heart, thyroid gland, and leg veins.
-You might be tested for tuberculosis.
+Your doctor will test your blood and urine.
+He or she may order some basic imaging to get pictures of your chest or stomach, such as with an x-ray or ultrasound.
 There may be other tests based on your physical exam.

 What if my doctor can't find a cause?

 Most people who have a fever of unknown origin will get better or have a very mild illness.
 If a cause is not found, your doctor may talk with other doctors for another opinion.